 Maybe, we are going about this in the wrong way.

-Instead of thinking of love, fame and money as competing for our time and our energy, maybe we have to find the common thread that allows all three.
+Instead of thinking of love, fame, and money competing for our time and energy, maybe we must find the common thread that allows all three.

-Three years ago, I began to make a documentary film that asks what is a “good” life.
+Three years ago, I began to make a documentary film that asks what a “good” life is.

 The film is called A Small Good Thing.

-It follows five stories of people in the Berkshires in Western Massachusetts who have changed their lives so as to be happy and to live well.
+It follows five stories of people in the Berkshires in Western Massachusetts who have changed their lives to be happy and to live well.

-Happiness is what we are all after and has something to do with having love, money and fame.
+Happiness is what we are all after and has something to do with love, money, and fame.

-But, we can only achieve the Big Three when we have done the work of figuring out what we value, what we are here for: purpose.
+But, we can only achieve the Big Three when we have figured out what we value and what we are here for, otherwise known as your purpose.

 Or say you have work you love—if it doesn’t pay, then how long can that last?

-And fame is tricky—if it comes from doing the work you were meant to, okay.
+And fame is tricky—if it comes from doing the work you were meant to.